 Sunlight is just one of the factors that contribute to skin cancer.
 Other causes include genetics and trauma to the skin caused by cuts and abrasion.
-Compulsive licking of certain areas on the dog’s body as well as the hormonal imbalance of female hormones such as estrogen and progesterone can lead to increased growth of cancer cells.
-A dog skin cancer could be fatal if left untreated.
+Compulsive licking of certain areas on the dog’s body can lead to increased growth of cancer cells.
+Female hormonal imbalance such as estrogen and progesterone may also lead to the growth of cancer cells.
+Skin cancer could be fatal if left untreated.

 Dogs have many non-cancerous lumps such as sebaceous cysts caused by the accumulation of sebum from a clogged pore.
-However, there are tumors that need immediate attention.
+However, certain tumors will need immediate attention.

 Malignant melanoma affects melanocytes, which are responsible for giving the skin color.
 Non-threatening or benign tumors typically develop in dogs.
 The cells in these tumors do not metastasize or spread aggressively.

 Malignant tumors are the nasty, aggressive kind, that develops on the lips, nail bed, and mucous membranes such as the mouth.
 Only 10 percent of the time, will malignant tumors develop in parts covered with hair.

 Malignant tumors spread quickly to other parts such as the lungs and liver.
 They require treatment using conventional cancer therapies such as surgery, chemotherapy, and radiation.

 Mast Cell Tumors

 Mast Cell Tumors (MCTs) are another form of skin cancer in dogs.
 The condition can be defined as the abnormal growth of mast cells.
 These cells reside in connective tissues near external surfaces in the skin, mouth, nose, lungs, etc.